 As a complement to Strategies 1.1 and 2.1, the City can identify priority housing types in the OCP to guide any policies related to housing development incentives.
 Documenting the priority housing types can guide City Council and staff in the allocation of incentives, prioritizing fast-tracked development approvals, and in decisions to approve projects.
 They can also serve to communicate to the housing sector the types of units the City is wanting to see built in the community.
-Based on the findings of the City's Housing Needs Assessment and the Housing Strategy engagement, priority housing types are as follows:
+Based on the findings of the City's Housing Needs Assessment, priority housing types are as follows:

-- Market rental housing (purpose-built)

-- Non-market rental housing (renting below median rent in West Kelowna)
+- Non-market rental (renting below median rent in West Kelowna)

+- Market rental

+- Accessible housing

-- Diverse housing (smaller units and family-sized housing)
+- Family-sized housing

-- Attainable home ownership
+- Housing for seniors

 - Housing for people at risk of or experiencing homelessness

-- Housing for seniors

-- Accessible and adaptable housing